bazelbuild/rules_go/go/core.rst

 Embedding
 ~~~~~~~~~

-This is used for things like internal tests, where a library is recompiled with additional
+This is used for things like internal tests, where a library is recompiled with additional sources
-and also code generators where the generated source will be known to have extra dependancies.
+and also code generators where the generated source will be known to have extra dependencies.

 **TODO**: More information